ubeda/DIRACDocs/source/AdministratorGuide/Systems/ResourceStatus/index.rst

 Access to state storage
 =======================

-The *Resource Status System* provides a well defined API per database.
-All the queries to the database MUST be done though the API, which will give you the best performance possible, in terms of latency.
+The *Resource Status System* provides a well defined Client per database.
+All the queries to the database MUST be done though the Client, which will give you the best performance possible.

-The entry points of the API are:
+The entry points of the Client are:

-- *ResourceStatusAPI*: front end for the *ResourceStatusDB*.
-- *ResourceManagementAPI*: front end for the *ResourceManagementDB*.

-or if you prefer, you can access the database functions directly though the clients:

 - *ResourceStatusClient*: front end for the *ResourceStatusDB*.
 - *ResourceManagementClient*: front end for the *ResourceManagementDB*.

+or if you prefer, you can access the database functions directly though the client gates:

+- *ResourceStatusClient.gate*: front end for the *ResourceStatusDB*.
+- *ResourceManagementClient.gate*: front end for the *ResourceManagementDB*.

 .. seealso:: The API is documented here.
 .. warning:: Consider this an advice from a friend.
-If you don't want to use the API and connect directly to the DB or the Service, well, have fun if something goes bananas.
+If you don't want to use the Client and connect directly to the DB or the Service, well, have fun if something goes bananas.

 ------